ra1nb0rn/SimpleRegexScan/README.md

 ```
 ./install.sh
 ```
-Alternatively, you can enter the installation commands directly:
+The installation script needs to be run as root user to create a symlink in "/usr/local/bin".
+Alternatively, you can run the installation commands directly:
 ```
 pip3 install -r requirements.txt
 ln -sf "$(pwd)/simple_regex_scan.py" /usr/local/bin/simple_regex_scan
 ```
-Make sure you use the pip for Python 3.
+Make sure you use your correct pip for Python 3.

 ## Usage
 The usage information can be viewed with the command ``simple_regex_scan -h`` and is as folows: